 - See explanation of Columns 3 and 4.

-- A rate of 15% is applicable for dividends distributed by certain companies.
+- A rate of 15% is applicable for dividend distributed by certain companies.

 - No WHT applies if dividends are taxable in Morocco.

-- The 5% rate applies to dividends when three conditions are fulfilled, as follows: (1) the effective recipient of the dividends must have invested at least EUR 76,224.51 in the company that pays these dividends; (2) the recipient must be a company liable for CIT; and (3) the latter company must be exempt from CIT.
-The rate is 10% when only condition (1) or conditions (2 and 3) are fulfilled.
+- The 5% rate applies to dividends when three conditions are fulfilled, as follows: the beneficial owner of the dividends (1) must have invested at least EUR 76,224.51 in the company that pays these dividends; (2) must be a company liable for CIT; and (3) must be exempt from CIT.
+The rate is 10% when only condition (1) or both conditions (2) and (3) are fulfilled.
 In all other cases, the rate is 15%.

-- The 5% rate applies to gross dividends if the effective recipient is a Ukrainian company that holds, directly or indirectly, at least 10% of the French company’s capital.
-The rate is 0% if the participation exceeds 50% and EUR 762,245.
+- The 5% rate applies to gross dividends if the beneficial owner is a Ukrainian company that holds, directly or indirectly, at least 10% of the French company’s share capital.
+The rate is 0% if the shareholding is at least 50% and EUR 762,245 or if the shareholding is guaranteed by the Ukrainian State, its central bank or any other person acting on its behalf.
 It is 15% in all other cases.

-- Non-treaty recipients of royalties and management fees are subject to a 33.33% withholding rate.
+- Non-treaty recipients of royalties and management fees are subject to a 5% WHT rate.
 Where a treaty exists, management fees are exempt from WHT unless they are included in the definition of royalties subject to WHT.